SSPENELOPE/react-weatherapp/README.md

 ![alt text](./ClientApp/src/assets/images/updated.png)

 ## Bugs
+- Seach time while querying the embedded json is taking quite awhile on the live web page, this was not the case for the development server.
+I will investigate further into this after I make more progress on main features fo the application
 - No media queries yet, resizing the screen will not alter shapes and sizes yet.
 Will be fixed towards the end of the project
 - As of right now if you type in a city that openweathermap does not have data for, the current data will persist for whichever accurate city you previously searched that is stored.
 I will add prevention and error handling for this when I have time to retrace back to the calls.